 The provider will ensure that participants are fully informed of the terms and conditions, requirements and obligations of both providers and participants.
-The participants must be provided with sufficient relevant information regarding the course content, the requirements that participants engage with course materials, the expected standards of completing assignments and uploading reflections and contributions to the online fora In addition, the provider must bring to the notice of participants that:
+The participants must be provided with sufficient relevant information regarding the course content, the requirements that participants engage with course materials, the expected standards of completing assignments and uploading reflections and contributions to the online fora

-- participants are required to use their name as registered with the Teaching Council - plagiarism will not be tolerated - impersonation is a breach of the terms of service
+In addition, the provider must bring to the notice of participants that:

-The Department of Education reserves the right to withdraw course approval from a provider who DEs not effectively oversee valid participation.
+- participants are required to use their name as registered with the Teaching Council - plagiarism will not be tolerated - impersonation (where a participant tries to get or gets another person to complete the course for them.
+Both the participant and the impersonator have breached the conditions under which EPV days can be accorded).
+Where such occurrences come to the attention of TES, The Department of Education reserves the right to withdraw course approval from a provider who does not effectively oversee valid participation.

-Detailed Administrative Requirements from Providers
+Detailed administrative requirements from providers